Point Richmond Historic District

-The Point Richmond Historic District is the downtown area of Point Richmond in Richmond, California, and is on the National Register of Historic Places.
+The Point Richmond Historic District is the downtown area of Point Richmond in Richmond, California.
+It has been listed as a historic district on the National Register of Historic Places since November 5, 1979, for architecture and historical significance.

 History

 This historic district developed in the late 1890s when the San Francisco and San Joaquin Valley Railway occupied 57 acre of land in the area that is now the neighborhood downtown of Point Richmond.
 The acres were bought by the Santa Fe Railroad upon completion and at the same time the Pacific Coast Oil Company (later Standard Oil, today Chevron) acquired adjacent lands and built an oil refinery.
 The completion of these projects attracted the first residents to this area.

 Point Richmond served as the downtown district of Richmond until the city expanded along the central flatlands of western Contra Costa County during the beginning of the 20th century.
 This city's expansion led to a larger downtown to the northeast which was exacerbated by tens of thousands of World War II shipbuilding workers.
 Point Richmond was the terminal of the East Shore & Suburban Railway's Refinery-County Line route; that rail system was a predecessor of the Key System.